Controller Vs Accountant: How Each Helps You Achieve Business Goals

 Even though your business may be rapidly expanding, it can be challenging to structure its financial infrastructure.
-You'll often have a dilemma over who to hire and who to hold off for a while.
+You'll often have a dilemma over who to hire and who to hold off on for a while.
 Should you hire a financial controller or an accountant?
 Should you hire both at the same time or hire one to head the whole financial department?

-The truth is you'll be better off with both of them in your corner.
+The truth is, you'll be better off with both of them in your corner.
 Still, many business leaders find it hard to distinguish between a controller and an accountant.
 Controllers and accountants have a tight relationship.
 However, the fundamental distinction between the two professions is the amount of supervision controllers give to the organizations in which they work.

 Compared to controllers, accountants handle easier accounting chores, including: